Wynnwright History, Family Crest & Coats of Arms

 The surname Wynnwright was first found in Worcestershire where they were Lords of the manor of Dudelei from very ancient times, and it is possible that they are interrelated with the Norman Baron William FitzAnsculf whose castle was in Dudley.
 One of the earliest records of the name was Alimar Wanwrecthe who was listed in Essex in 1237.
 Adam the Waynwrith was listed in Yorkshire in 1285 and Alan le Waynwright was listed in the Subsidy Rolls of Lancashire in 1285.

 Early History of the Wynnwright family

-Another 142 words (10 lines of text) covering the years 1568, 1577, 1678 and 1592 are included under the topic Early Wynnwright History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Wynnwright research.
+Another 75 words (5 lines of text) covering the years 1568, 1577, 1678 and 1592 are included under the topic Early Wynnwright History in all our PDF Extended History products and printed products wherever possible.

 Wynnwright Spelling Variations

 Until the dictionary, an invention of only the last few hundred years, the English language lacked any comprehensive system of spelling rules.
 Consequently, spelling variations in names are frequently found in early Anglo-Saxon and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
 The recorded variations of Wynnwright include Wainwright, Waynewright, Wainright, Wayn and others.

 Early Notables of the Wynnwright family (pre 1700)